Postpartum recovery is not PRETTY – Do not read this if you are squeamish

 (By the way, if you are reading this PRE-delivery and aren’t sleeping anymore – grab yourself a pregnancy pillow (to make sleeping easier – hopefully) @ www.pregnancypillow.com with the code mommyonpurpose50 – a 50$ discount – just for my readers ♥.)

-8 things I was totally unprepared for postpartum
+8 things I was totally unprepared for about postpartum recovery

 OK, this one I did read about this in other posts, but they didn’t make it clear how messy it is.
 For the first day (or maybe two or three) you’ll stand in the shower (if you can stand) with blood running down the drain.
 You’ll try to sit down to pee and discover that in the time it takes to get your giant underwear up / down the blood might make it all the way to your socks.